 Ensure the Harness Delegate you have installed can reach

-storage.cloud.google.com and your GCR registry host name, for example
+storage.cloud.google.com and your GCR registry host, for example

 gcr.io.
-Registry host name is declared in, for example, the Host field in the Build and Push to GCR step settings.
+Registry host name is declared in your step settings.
+For example, you can declare it in the Host field in the Build and Push to GCR step settings.

 For Google Artifact Registry, the following roles are required: